Interesting Facts about Rocks and 3 Different Types

 Updated on: Educator Review By: Michelle Connolly

-Rocks are known as solid natural formations consisting of one or more minerals, and they are an essential part of the earth’s crust.
-Rocks are classified according to the way they are formed into three main types; igneous rocks, metamorphic rocks, and sedimentary rocks, each type of rock has unique characteristics that can distinguish it from the other two types.
+Rocks are solid natural formations consisting of one or more minerals, and they are an essential part of the Earth’s crust.
+They are classified according to how they are formed into three main types: igneous rocks, metamorphic rocks, and sedimentary rocks.
+Each type of rock has unique characteristics that distinguish it from the other two types.

-rocks are non-living substances that occur naturally and consist of mineral grains that may be so small that they can only be seen through a microscope, or as large as a fingernail, or even the finger itself.
+They are non-living substances that occur naturally and consist of mineral grains that may be so small that they can only be seen through a microscope or as large as a fingernail or even the finger itself.
 It is worth noting here that changes in conditions around it may lead to its transformation into another type of rock or a different rock of the same type.

 Rocks can be classified into various classifications and types according to their broad specifications and characteristics.
 Hereunder are the most famous classifications and types: